International Nurses Day

 Man with a bag – My stoma nurses are amazing.
 I remember walking into their room a few days before my stoma operation, scared and confused and they put my mind totally at ease and patiently explained everything.
 They have stayed with me and are always there when I need advice or guidance.
 They are angels.

 Arfaan – My stoma nurses carried me in hospital.
-They were always there for me, gave me assurances that I was going to be fine and continue to be there for me when I need them.
+They were always there for me, gave me assurances that I was going to be fine and they continue to be there for me when I need them.
 All my other nurses are brilliant with me too.
 I have nothing but love and respect for all nurses.

 Amy – This may be short and sweet, but my stoma nurse has done so much for me.
 One of the most simple, yet comforting, things she does is give me a hug when we say bye each time.
 It makes so much of a difference!